DanielePignedoli/CellTransmissionModel/README.md

 ![](https://latex.codecogs.com/gif.latex?\dfrac{\partial&space;\rho}{\partial&space;t}&space;+&space;\dfrac{\partial&space;q}{\partial&space;x}&space;=&space;0)

 The assunption of LWR models is that the flow is a funciton only of the density.
-The flow-density raltion is called _fundamental diagram_.
+The flow-density relation is called _fundamental diagram_.
  CTM uses the simplest form of fundamental diagram, which has a triangular form:
  ![](images/triang.png)

-The numerical method consist in a discretization of space and time, then a recursive algrithm is applied:
+The numerical method consist in a discretization of space and time, then a recursive algorithm is applied:
 1. **compute _supply_ and _demand_ for each cell**

     ![](https://latex.codecogs.com/gif.latex?S_{k}(t)&space;=&space;q_k(t)\qquad\rho&space;_k&space;>&space;\rho&space;_C)